streamroom/StreamRoom-App/README.md

 **Optional Nice-to-have Stories**

-* chat fuctionality with emoji
+* [fill in your required user stories here]
-* users can post links (See security options)
+* ...

 ### 2. Screen Archetypes

 * Login Screeen
 * Register - Users set up username and password or login into account
     * Preferences Screen - When registering the user will be asked for a set up preferences including genre, artists, with other characteristics such as sub genre being optional.
 * Home Screen
     * List the different stream room options that the user has
         * Your Streamrooms
             * Rooms that you actively particpate in
         * Friends Streamrooms
             * Rooms that your friends are active in
         * Public Streamrooms
             *  Rooms of anonymous people that align to your preferences
 * My Music
     * Music that you have approved from all your playlists.
 Includes shared playlists.
 * Settings
 * Profile
     * Allow users to add an avatar, and a status.
 Also the way to change preferences.

 ### 3. Navigation